What Is The Best HTML Editor For You?

 2019 September 6th at 10:22

-A bad piece of code can ruin your entire day’s work.
+A bad piece of code can ruin your entire day's work.
 A great HTML editor may help prevent that.
-In this article, we’ll be taking a look at some applications you can install to get started with HTML coding, and hope to answer the question – what is the best HTML editor?
+In this article, I've taken a look at some applications to help you with HTML coding, and hope to answer the question - what is the best HTML editor?

 What are HTML editors?

 If you're only just starting, and still have little knowledge of what HTML editors or HTML itself really is, first you need to get up to speed.

 HTML or Hyper Text Markup Language is one of the oldest and still most commonly used methods of coding for the internet.
 Initially released in 1993, the language recently turned 25 and is still going strong.
 The most recent iteration is HTML5, which came out in 2014 with support for far more multimedia and responsive friendly code.